-For students intending a medial or major concentration in Mathematics or Statistics.
+This course is intended for students who plan to pursue a Major or Joint Honours Plan in Mathematics or Statistics.
 Provides a thorough introduction to linear algebra up to and including eigenvalues and eigenvectors.

 An introduction to matrices and linear algebra.
 Emphasis on applications to biological and economic systems and to computer applications.
 Topics covered will include systems of equations, eigenvalues, recursions, orthogonality, regression analysis, and geometric transformations.

 A brief introduction to matrix algebra, linear algebra, and applications.
 Topics include systems of linear equations, matrix algebra, determinants, the vector spaces Rn and their subspaces, bases, co-ordinates, orthogonalization, linear transformations, eigenvectors, diagonalization of symmetric matrices, quadratic forms.